3 Important Questions to ask When Buying a POS System

 - Features for keeping special notes on customers, like a pet’s allergies

-3. Can the POS go mobile?
+3. Is the POS system mobile?

 People value their time and don’t want to feel like it’s being wasted.
 The typical American shopper will leave a store without buying anything after waiting for 8 minutes in the checkout line.
-The right POS provides customers with speed and convenience, and should be able to go where you go.
+The right POS provides customers with speed and convenience and should be able to go where you go.
 These days, keeping lines short is all the rage.
 Staff should be able to check out customers from anywhere or keep them otherwise engaged so they’re not just standing around waiting for service.
 Not only will it bring product knowledge and information directly onto the sales floor, but it’ll add a personal and sleek touch to the customer interaction, helping your sales staff use the power of your brand to their advantage.

 What to look for: